zachchong/tp/docs/UserGuide.md

 * `find bernice charlotte` returns `Bernice Yu`, `Charlotte Oliveiro`.<br>
   ![result for 'find bernice charlotte'](images/findBerniceCharlotteResult.png)
 * `find NUS colleagues` Returns all persons whose details match the keyword of `NUS` or `colleagues`.

-### Deleting a person : `delete`

-Deletes the specified person from the contact book.

-Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the contact book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Adding an interview to a contact : `addInterview`